Spinal manipulation: underwhelming effects on back pain since 1895.

 But, just as clearly, SMT is not working any miracles, and thus it fails the “impress me” test completely.
 Some evidence may support SMT, but it doesn’t support it strongly.
 No one — or almost no one — is getting “cured.”
 After decades of study, the effectiveness of a therapy should be quite clear and significant.
 If it’s still hopelessly mired in controversy, how good can it possibly be?
 That’s an awkward question for a lot of alternative therapies.

 Unsurprisingly, virtually any kind of neck manipulation can cause trouble — it’s a vulnerable structure.
-There is a risk of life-threatening injury to the brain stem or vertebral arteries.
-This is unlikely but extremely serious, and I’ll cover that separately in the next section.
+There is always some risk of life-threatening injury to the brain stem or vertebral arteries.
+It’s unlikely to happen, but it’s extremely serious when it does, and I’ll cover that separately in the next section.
 This section covers the lesser risks.

-In 2010, Carlesso et al analysed the scientific literature looking for evidence of harm from SMT for the neck.53 They found a statistically insignificant trend towards the negative, an uncertain number that leaned in the direction of bad news: increased neck pain might be 25% more likely with SMT than if you did nothing, or if you just stuck to safe and neutral treatments.
+In 2010, Carlesso et al analysed the scientific literature looking for evidence of harm from SMT for the neck.69 They found a statistically insignificant trend towards the negative, an uncertain number that leaned in the direction of bad news: increased neck pain might be 25% more likely with SMT than if you did nothing, or if you just stuck to safe and neutral treatments.
 The same murky data could also suggest basically the opposite: the absence of a clear signal constitutes “strong evidence that neck manipulation or mobilization does not result in an increase in neck pain,” according to the authors.
-Debatable,54 but noted.
-What about non-pain syptoms?
+Debatable,70 but noted.
+What about non-pain symptoms?

 Much more certainly and strikingly, the same data does show that SMT patients are 100% more likely to have “transient neurological symptoms” — anything from feeling a bit woozy all the way up to serious unpleasantness, such as severe dizziness, nausea and vomiting.
-A typical case is described in What Happened To My Barber?.
+A typical case is described in What Happened To My Barber?

 When performed intensely and/or carelessly — in the presence of undiagnosed vulnerabilities, say — SMT almost can cause direct injury.
 Even a completely healthy spinal joint could be mildly injured by a strong enough spinal manipulation.
 Most such injuries would be both rare and minor.
-Only extremely aggressive SMT could injure a healthy spine, and even if it did, it would probably just be a minor strain — hardly the result you want, but not that big deal and not that common.
+Only extremely aggressive SMT could injure a healthy spine, and even if it did, it would probably just be a minor strain — hardly the result you want, but not that big a deal and not that common.

 … the chances of injury are multiplied when chiropractic neck manipulation is routinely used many times on every patient in a misguided attempt to improve health, as opposed to occasional use of neck manipulation by physical therapists and other manual therapists who are concerned only about restoring mobility in a stiff spine.